minprog/app-studio/info/10 Syllabus.md

 All work that you do toward fulfillment of this course's expectations must be your own work.
-You may read and comment upon classmates' code toward fulfillment of projects' code reviews but only for classmates whose code is assigned to you by the course's staff for review.
+You may read and comment upon classmates' code toward fulfillment of projects' code reviews but only *after* the deadline for that project has passed and you have signed off your submission.
 You may integrate ideas and techniques that you glean from your reviews of classmates' code and from classmates' reviews of your code into your own work, so long as you attribute those ideas and techniques back to your classmates, as with comments in your